bdorney/CMS_GEM_Analysis_Framework/README.txt

         # 4.e.iii.III  HEADER PARAMETERS - COMP_INFO
         # --------------------------------------------------------

+        The table below describes the allowed input fields and their data types.

+        The following parameters are supported:
+        #		<FIELD>             <DATA TYPE, DESCRIPTION>

+                Obs_Name                    string, the "ObservableNameX" (See Section 4.f.i) found in the TName of the TH1F object that you wish to compare across all input files.

+                Obs_Eta                     int, the iEta index you wish to comapre TH1F objects from.
+This must be from [1, iNumEta] or -1.
+If set to -1 summary level TH1F objects are compared.

+                Obs_Phi                     int, as Obs_Eta but for phi index.

+                Obs_Slice                   int, as Obs_Eta but for slice index.

+                Input_Identifier            string, a regular expression found in each input filename, separated by underscores '_'.
+From each filename this expression will be drawn on a TLegend to identify the TH1F object from the corresponding filename.

+                Output_File_Name            string, PFN of the output TFile.
+Note that if Output_Individual is set to true and Input_Is_Frmwrk_Output is set to false then the PFN defined here is not used.
+Instead the PFN of the input TFile, created by amoreSRS, is used but the "dataTree.root" ending of the file name is removed and replaced with "Ana.root".
+If Input_Is_Frmwrk_Output is set to true then the PFN defined here is again not used.
+Instead the PFN of the input TFile, created by CMS_GEM_Analysis_Framework, is used but the filename is appended with "NewAna.root".
+This could be potentially improved in the future.

+                Output_File_Option          string, the option for the output TFile taken from the standard set defined in the TFile documentation, e.g. "CREATE, NEW, READ, RECREATE, UPDATE"

+                Visualize_AutoSaveImages    boolean, setting to true will tell the framework to automatically create *.png and *.pdf files of all TCanvases stored in the "Summary" folder.
+                                            The name of these files will match the TName of the corresponding TCanvas.
+                                            They will be found in the working directory (the directory you execute the framework executable from).
+If these files already exist they will be over-written.

+                Visualize_DrawNormalized    boolean, setting to true will tell the framework all distributions plotted should be re-scaled to have an integral = 1.

+                Visualize_DrawOption        string, the draw option to use for the selected distributions.

         # 4.e.iii.IV  Configuration Options
         # --------------------------------------------------------

-        There are three modes that the analyzeUniformity executable can be used to analyze raw data taken with RD51 Scaleable Readout System and unpacked amoreSRS.
+        The framework can run in an analysis mode, which has three configurations, and it can run in a comparison mode which has one configuration.
+The three configurations of the analysis mode have the analyzeUniformity executable analyze raw data taken with RD51 Scaleable Readout System and unpacked amoreSRS.
+In the comparison mode the analyzeUniformity executable is used to compare plots across multiple Framework output files.

-        The first mode is the "series" mode which will analyze all of the input files defined in the "[BEGIN_RUN_LIST]" header, one after another, created by either amoreSRS or the CMS_GEM_Analysis_Framework (but not a mix of both!).
+        The 1st analysis configuration is the "series" mode which will analyze all of the input files defined in the "[BEGIN_RUN_LIST]" header, one after another, created by either amoreSRS or the CMS_GEM_Analysis_Framework (but not a mix of both!).
 The time of execution can vary depending on the number of input files and the number of events/slice granularity present in each of those files.
         However, care has been taken to maximimize performance while still maintaining modularity/flexibility